waynieack/HikvisionZM/README.md

 # HikvisionZM
 ###Hikvision ZoneMinder plugin to use in camera motion detection

+###Version 1.3.0 has been updated to support ZM 1.37

 #####What it does:
  - connects to the zoneminder database looks for all monitors with the specified string "$matchstr" on the end of the name.
 Default: "_mol-" (so your monitor name in zoneminder would be "mymonitor_mol-") There may be a better way to do this, I'm open to suggestions.
  - The camera username, password, and IP are pulled from the camera config in zoneminder.